tomsmaddox/ubuild-jekyll/index.md

     button_text: Download
 - template: hero-banner-w-image
   block: hero-2
-  headline: First Rate Carpentry <br><strong>domestic carpenter in Surrey</strong>
+  headline: First Rate Carpentry <br><strong>domestic woodworking services</strong>
-  content: Ben Pettinger is a professional carpenter with more than 10 years of experience.
+  content: Ben Pettinger is a professional carpenter with more than 10 years of experience
+    working in Surrey.
 Beautifully finished wood is is passion.
   cta:
     enabled: true
     url: "#Contact"